confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 Requests will be made to a specific URL, e.g. "/query-stream" (this can be configurable)

-The body of the request is a JSON object UTF-8 encoded as text, containing the arguments for the operation (newlines have been added here for the sake of clarity but the real JSON must not contain newlines)
+The body of the request is a JSON object UTF-8 encoded as text, containing the arguments for the operation (newlines have been added here for the sake of clarity but the real JSON must not contain unescaped newlines)

 ````
 {
-"query": "select * from foo", <----- the SQL of the query to execute
+"sql": "select * from foo", <----- the SQL of the query to execute
 "properties": {             <----- Optional properties for the query
     "prop1": "val1",
     "prop2": "val2"
    }